cormacparle/media-search-signal-test/README.md

 # media-search-signal-test

-Various tools for helping to improve media search on Wikimedia Commons by gathering labeled data
+Various tools for helping to improve media search on Wikimedia Commons by using labeled data

-## Gather and label search results
+## Installation

-The first thing we set out to do is gather lots of image results from existing commons search, and classify them as good or bad.
-This allows us to do a bunch of analysis, and tune our search algorithm.
+1. create a mysql db

-The script to gather search results has been run on toolforge, and the interface for labeling them is public at https://media-search-signal-test.toolforge.org/
+2. update `config.ini` to point at the right db

-Also there's a mysqldump of the labeled data as of June 2021 available in this repo in `sql/`
+3. run `composer update`

-#### jobs/GetImagesForClassification.php
+4. run `php jobs/Install.php` to install the DB schema (add the `--populate` param to populate the tables with existing labeled data)

-Search commons using MediaSearch for all the search terms in input/searchTerms.csv (a mixture of the most popular search terms and a selection of random search terms), and store the results along with their score from elasticsearch.
+5. away you go

-#### public_html/
+A job can just be run via `php jobs/<filename>` or on toolforge it can be run using [`jsub`](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid#Submitting_simple_one-off_jobs_using_'jsub')

-A little web app where the user is presented with a random image from the stored search results and rates it as good, bad or indifferent
+If you want to use the web app for labeling images locally, you need to point a webserver at `public_html`

 ## Use the labeled images to compare search algorithms

 We need a quick way to compare search algorithms without having to A/B test, so we made some scripts to do comparisons by running a searches for the search terms used to get the labeled images in the first place, then counting the labeled images in the results and calculating some metrics like precision, recall and f1score.

 If you want to run this locally:
-* there's a dump of the labeled image data we have gathered on toolforge in `sql/ratedSearchResult_20210509.sql`, so load that
+* load the existing labeled data into your database using `php jobs/Install.php --populate` (note this will delete any labeled data already in your database)
-* `php jobs/AnalyzeResults.php` ... this will run default mediasearch on commons, analyse the results, and output to the `out/` directory
+* `php jobs/AnalyzeResults.php` ... this will run default mediasearch on commons, analyse the results and output them to stdout

 More detailed information below ...

 #### jobs/FindLabeledImagesInResults.php

-Search commons using MediaSearch for all the search terms in input/searchTerms.csv, then find all the labeled images in each resultset and store them
+Search commons using MediaSearch for all the search terms in `ratedSearchResult`, then find all the labeled images in each resultset and store them

 The point of this is to allow the user to do a search and store labeled images from the search, in order to allow the results of different searches to be compared.